jfalzoi-thales/qual/src/qual/modules/hdAudio/readme.md

   - optional string remote = 3 [default = “”];

 ##### HD Audio Response:
+The HD Audio Response Message is sent by the MPS to report the state of the connection after the request is processed.

   - enum AppStateT {STOPPED=0; RUNNING=1}
   - required AppStateT state = 1;
   - required string source = 2 [default = ""];